-- It will be the responsibility of the Headteacher, or a delegated member of staff, to report on Pupil Premium to the Governors on: - The progress made towards narrowing the gap, for socially disadvantaged pupils; - An outline of the provision that was made since the last meeting; - An evaluation of the cost effectiveness and impact of the provision in terms of the progress made by the pupils receiving a particular provision. - The Head teacher will sign the proposed expenditure for the Pupil Premium Plus outlined in the termly Pupil Premium Plus Provision Plan and ensure that the Provision Plan is returned by the given date to the Virtual School Provision Plan inbox. - The designated Teacher for Looked After Children will report annually to Governing Board on outcomes for Looked After Children and the use of Pupil Premium Plus. - Parents will receive information as to the progress of pupils through personal information sent home on individual education plans and through reporting of assessment results throughout the year. - The Governors of the school will ensure that there is an annual statement to parents on how the funding has been used to address the issue of 'narrowing the gap', for socially disadvantaged pupils.
-This task will be carried out within the requirements published by the Department for Education and will appear on our school website.
+- It will be the responsibility of the Headteacher, or a delegated member of staff, to report on Pupil Premium to the governors on: - o The progress made towards narrowing the gap, for socially disadvantaged pupils; - o An outline of the provision that was made since the last meeting; - An evaluation of the cost effectiveness and impact of the provision in terms of the progress made by the pupils receiving a particular provision. - The Head teacher will sign the proposed expenditure for the Pupil Premium Plus outlined in the termly Pupil Premium Plus Provision Plan and ensure that the Provision Plan is returned by the given date to the Virtual School Provision Plan inbox. - The designated Teacher for Looked After Children will report annually to local governing board on outcomes for Looked After Children and the use of Pupil Premium Plus. - Parents will receive information as to the progress of pupils through personal information sent home on individual education plans and through reporting of assessment results throughout the year.